minkull/SoftwareProjectScheduling/README.md

 java -cp pspea.jar:lib/opt4j-2.4.jar:lib/junit.jar org.opt4j.start.Opt4JStarter <configFile.xml>

 Examples of toy software project scheduling problem instances can be found in the folder problem-instance-examples.
-An example of output log file generated when using GA.sh to solve the problem instance instance_sample_book.txt is in the folder example-output-log.
+An example of output log file generated when using GA.xml to solve the problem instance instance_sample_book.txt is in the folder example-output-log.

 More information on the implementation and how to run the code can be found in readme.pdf.
 Information about the algorithms implemented can be found in the paper and in dirks-report-algorithm.pdf.